Tokololo/react-json-ptr-form/README.md

 ### resetValue
     resetValue: (value: any, ptr: string) => void
 Use this to either set a new value at a ptr, set the default value (as per the defaultValue provided to the store) or as undefined.
 In addition it clears all touched flags for the value at the ptr as well as for any child values rooted further down the pointer.
+### rerefValue
+    rerefValue: (ptr: string) => void
+Use this to set a new reference for an array or object literal at the ptr in your form state.
+If the type of the value is not an array of object literal it does nothing.
 ### error
     error: (ptr: string) => string | IPrtFormError | undefined
 Retrieve an individual error for a ptr.
 By default it returns the error message but you can return the complete error object via the options setting **fullError**